e2r3p13/go-maze-generator/README.md

 # go-maze-generator

-A Go package to generate mazes, inspired by Jamis Buck, from the book *"Mazes for Programmers"*.
+A Go package to generate mazes, inspired by the *"[Mazes for Programmers](http://www.mazesforprogrammers.com/)"* book, from Jamis Buck.

 Currently learning Go, any code related advice is welcome.